 You won’t believe these rolls are 100% whole wheat – and just plain old regular whole wheat at that.
-It’s the eggs and butter and honey that make these a so-good-you-can’t-eat-just-one type of rolls.
+It’s the eggs and butter and honey that make these a so-good-you-can’t-eat-just-one type of roll.
 They are light and fluffy and almost don’t need any butter – but go ahead anyway.

 And if you bring (or serve) these rolls to any dinner, holiday or otherwise, rest assured people will be